henley-regatta/adventofcode2021/README.md

   OK so I got some of my modular arithmetic wrong, I didn't read the full question before coding, and I wouldn't stand by the code quality.
 But it works fairly well and gives the right answer.
 Job Done.
+  * `python/day21part2.py` - Ah, adventures in the multiverse.
+I got the "this is a deterministic game" thing, I even got as far as deriving all possible ending positions (and score increments) from a start point, I got the combinatorial explosion in the number of games.
+And then I fell over trying to work out a data-structure to represent the turns and interactions between the players.
+  *Two weeks* later the fact that this is effectively a grid with player positions as the coordinates (and "number of times this position occurs") as the value in the grid came to me.
+Got a bit stuck after that thinking I could extend to third dimension tracking the score in play but once I realised I needed to track each player's scores independently and thus a 4-dimensional hypercube was the right structure the answer came easily (!!!)

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.